 El Salvador, Guatemala, and Honduras consistently rank among the most violent countries in the world.
 High levels of violence, corruption and impunity have undermined the states’ capacities to address the deep insecurity many of their citizens face.

-Over the past three years, the arrival of thousands of Central American migrants—many of them unaccompanied minors—at the U.S.-Mexico border has brought renewed attention to the region and its challenges.
-Many of these children, teenagers, and their parents fled violent neighborhoods and a lack of economic opportunities in their home countries, as well as weak governments unable to protect them.
-One part of the response has been a considerable increase in foreign assistance intended to address these issues.
+Over the past several years, the arrival of thousands of Central American migrants and asylum seekers at the U.S.-Mexico border has brought renewed attention to the region and its challenges.
+Many of these families, children, and teenagers fled violent neighborhoods and a lack of economic opportunities in their home countries, as well as weak governments unable to protect them.

-The Central America Monitor is working to ensure that U.S. assistance is strategically targeted, wisely invested and properly implemented, and that the governments of Central America are doing their part to meet key progress indicators for accountability and reform.
+In the context of shifting strategies towards addressing key governance and institutional issues in Central America, the Central America Monitor is working to ensure that U.S. assistance is strategically targeted, wisely invested, and properly implemented, and that the governments of Central America are doing their part to meet key progress indicators for accountability and reform.
 We are doing this in two ways:

 - Monitoring U.S. assistance programs that aim to reduce violence, strengthen law enforcement and the rule of law, combat corruption, and increase accountability and transparency through analytical reports and visual and user-friendly maps and graphs that make it easy to understand where the money is going, for what kinds of programs, and whether they are having an impact.

 - Evaluating the progress that Central America is making in eight critical indicators that measure progress in security and justice reforms, improving transparency, and reducing violence through extensive data gathering, in-depth reports, and data visualizations.